Soroush-slr/Diagnosing-Osteoarthritis-Using-AI/README.md

 - **Probability-level fusion using a Joint Probability Function**
 - **Multi-class diagnosis for `CONTROL`, `OA`, `RA`, and `RA + OA`**

+## Application Overview

+This application is an AI-powered joint disease screening and monitoring system designed for both clinical and patient use.
+In clinics, it can be used to record patient information, analyze questionnaire data, and track disease progression over time.
+For patients, it provides a self-assessment interface that evaluates symptoms and predicts disease status using machine learning models.
+The system generates structured reports in formats such as PDF, Excel, TXT, and HTML, making it suitable for documentation, follow-up, and decision support.

 ## Research Scope

 This repository documents the **questionnaire analysis phase** of the project, which forms one branch of a larger multimodal diagnostic pipeline.